Untimely T ends Northwestern rally; Gonzaga wins 79-73 - News 12 Now

 Gonzaga is onto its third straight Sweet 16, in search of the program’s first trip to the Final Four.

-Painful as the late sequence was for the Wildcats, chances are it won’t be the only thing they remember.
+Painful as the late sequence was for the Wildcats, chances are it won’t be the only thing about this magical season that they remember.

 “To me, the second half is who that group was,” Chris Collins said.